 - Smile, answer any questions with simple answers, and face the camera.

 To avoid hassle later, keep your departure card in your passport for when you exit Thailand.

-Although there are some currency exchange kiosks dotted around the luggage claim area.
+There are some currency exchange kiosks dotted around the luggage claim area.
 Although you will get a better rate by waiting to use the ATMs located beyond customs, Thailand's ATM fees have climbed year after year.

 Unless you have something to declare, and you shouldn’t, simply pass through the green channel at the customs checkpoint.
 Sometimes travelers are randomly pulled to have their luggage screened by the machine.

 Tip: Your next transaction will probably be paying a driver who may not have much change.
 Do yourself a favor by requesting baht in an odd amount to receive a few smaller-denomination banknotes.
 If you simply request 6,000 baht, you’ll receive six 1,000-baht notes that may be difficult to break.
 Instead, ask for 5,900 baht to receive a mix of smaller denominations.
 In a pinch, go break one of your 1,000-baht banknotes by buying something from one of the minimarts on Level 3.

 Decide If You Want a Phone SIM